Frequently Asked Questions

 Could we buy a cheaper Chromebook model ourselves and ‘opt out’ of the Glyn School scheme?

 We will be offering the Lenovo 300e model as part of the scheme as it has a range of excellent features including touch and flip screen and two cameras.
 We believe it is robust enough to be used in a school setting.
-There are cheaper Chromebook models on the retail market and you are welcome to purchase one of these for yourself, but please be aware that Freedom Tech will be unable to repair these devices should they be damaged.
-We will also require you to pay £34 to Glyn School to enrol and manage the device to work with our Chrome management software.
+There are cheaper Chromebook models on the retail market and you are welcome to purchase one of these for yourself, but please be aware that it will not be possible to have these devices repaired via Freedom Tech should they be damaged.
+We will also require you to enrol and manage the device to work with our Chrome management software.

 Could we ‘opt out’ of the scheme all together?